Comedy Central: 2011–2018

 Comedy Central logo used from 2011 to 2018.
 The two Cs are still used in the 2018 logo.

 On December 9, 2010, Comedy Central introduced a new logo for the network that launched on January 1, 2011, which left behind the previous theme of a world-sized "tower" broadcasting the network/skyscrapers, in favor of an image of two "C"'s, with one of them and the word "Central" turned upside-down within the new logomark.
 The new logo was designed to represent the network's unique brand of comedy (with some drawing comparisons to the copyright symbol as inspiration for its design and use), and to provide the network with a logo that could be easily used across different platforms, such as social media.
 However, the "bars" version of the logo used from 2000 to 2011 was intended to be Comedy Central's new logo as part of a planned rebranding in 2010, and the network used it short-lived until the network started a logo nicknamed the "Comedymark".
 The logo's resemblance to the one used by the Federal Communications Commission was also pointed out.
 It went on to win several industry awards.

 The Polish version of the channel was the first international Comedy Central channel to switch to the new logo on February 20, 2011; followed by the Hungarian version on April 1, 2011.
 Versions of the channel in Germany and the Netherlands soon followed on October 1, 2011.
 Comedy Central New Zealand rebranded in April 2012.
 Viacom 18 launched the channel in India on January 23, 2012.
 StarHub launched Comedy Central Asia in Singapore on November 1, 2012; the channel was added to its Basic Entertainment Upsize group.

 In 2012, Atom.com (formerly AtomFilms) was absorbed into Comedy Central.

-On April 1, 2012, Comedy Central launched a Russian-language version of Comedy Central branded as Paramount Comedy in Russia.
+On April 1, 2012, Comedy Central launched a Russian version of Comedy Central branded as Paramount Comedy in Russia.
 On March 1, 2023, «Paramount Comedy» was renamed to «Comedy Central» and broadcasts in CIS countries (except Russia and Belarus).

-In November 2013, Bill Cosby's first special, Far From Finished, in 30 years premiered on Comedy Central.